Soundproofing & An Open Kitchen Complete a Kid-Friendly Apartment Renovation

 BATHROOM RESOURCES: Fowlkes 24” sink/vanity set by Modern Rustic Interiors: Wayfair.
 Dia single-handle bathroom faucet in Brushed Bronze: Symmons.
 Nel brass medicine cabinet/mirror: CB2.
 Lighting: Illuminate vintage handmade Midcentury cone-cover sconce: Amazon.

-LIVING AREA RESOURCES: Reserve Collection doorknobs in satin black/modern square trim: Baldwin.
+LIVING AREA RESOURCES: Reserve Collection doorknobs in satin black/modern square trim: Appliances Connection.
 Otis light fixture: One Forty Three.
 Young House Love Bubble hallway sconce: Shades of Light.
 Shelving: Vitsoe.

 Changing the layout of your New York co-op or condo?
 Here’s what you’ll need to know first.